frankPairs/api-design-patterns-notes/README.md

   - Advantages of using enumeration data type:
     - Easier validation.
     - Compresion because its data representation is usually using numbers instead of strings.
   - API requests and responses should avoid use enumerations.
-In order to provide a better readibility, we should use strings.
+In order to provide a better readibility, strings is a more convenient data type.
 - List data type.
   - It should be atomic, which means that if one item of the list needs to be update, the entire list should be replaced.
   - It should not be possible to update a list field from a resource.
 For example, if we have a resource called Book where Book.categories is a list, book categories cannot be update using the Book resource API.
 Instead, we should use the Category resource API.
   - It should have a size limit in order to avoid potential performance issues, specially when the resource can grow dynamically.
-Pagination is one of the mechanism to control the list size on an API response.
+Pagination is one of the mechanism to control the size of a list field from an API response.
 - Map data type.
   - Two kind of data types:
-    - **Custom data types maps** contains well defined fields and their types.
+    - **Custom data types maps** contain well defined fields and their types.
     - **Dynamic data types maps** are dynamic data structures where we don't know their fields.
 These kind of maps are very useful for saving arbitrary data.
   - In case of dynamic maps, it is important to bound the size of map's keys and values (for example, a key cannot contain more than 50 characters).